top of page

 Front Garden

-• Quality of design/use of space: Well planned design relative to space.
-Include appropriate use of hard landscape
+• Well- planned design relative to space, including appropriate use of hard landscape

-• Good use of colour/texture/form: Does the garden/project/feature make an impact in a pleasing way
+• Good use of colour/texture/form: Does the garden make an impact in a pleasing way

 Container Garden

-• Quality of design/use of space: Well planned design relative to space.
+• Well planned design relative to space.
 Use of containers that enhance the planting and situation.

 • Use of space/design to encourage wildlife